-What are lipids?
+What are Lipids?

 Preliminary Work for Lipid Digestion and the Reabsorption of Lipids

-Both lipases release mostly short-chain fatty acids like those contained in, for example, ester bonds in triglycerides of milk fat.
+Both lipases release mostly short-chain fatty acids like those contained in, e.g., ester bonds in triglycerides of milk fat.
 Emulsification of dietary fat and fat-soluble vitamins happens majorly in the stomach.
 Short-chain fatty acids can be reabsorbed directly into the venous blood of the stomach and be taken up by the bloodstream.
 This is especially important in infant nutrition because the pancreas lipase is not yet fully developed in infants.
 Lipid absorption in adults, by contrast, occurs mainly in the duodenum and upper jejunum.

-Through the process of mastication in the oral cavity and gastric motility, the food is reduced to small pieces and intermixed thoroughly.
+Through the process of mastication in the oral cavity and gastric motility, the food is reduced to small pieces and mixed thoroughly.
 This process induces an emulsion, which means that lipids form tiny droplets, which are then distributed in the aqueous surrounding, providing a large target area for lipases.
 Lipids are broken into triglycerol and diglycerides to fatty acids by these enzymes.

 The main site of reabsorption of fats is the duodenum and the upper part of the jejunum.
 On its way there, the half-digested food mass (now called chyme) has already been comminuted.
 However, for reabsorption, it is necessary to break down the triglycerides into free fatty acids and monoglycerides.
-Within the duodenum, pancreatic juice and bile acid is added to the chyme.
+Within the duodenum, pancreatic juice and bile acid are added to the chyme.
 The secretion from the pancreas contains the pancreas lipase that is activated by neutral to alkaline pH values (pH 7–8).

 Bile acid contains bile salts and bile acids.
 Bile acids attach to the fat particles, which results in a negative surface charge.
 This process facilitates the binding of a colipase to the triglycerides.
-The colipase acts as a bridge by binding the enzyme that is actually necessary for hydrolysis: the pancreas lipase.
-Now, the pancreas lipase can start to break down the esterified fats and split off the fatty acids on the boundary surface of the lipid-water suspension.
+The colipase acts as a bridge by binding the enzyme that is necessary for hydrolysis: the pancreas lipase.
+Now, the pancreas lipase can start to break down the interesterified fats and split off the fatty acids on the boundary surface of the lipid-water suspension.